Gravitational resonances on $f(T)$-branes: Conclusion and discussion

 In model 3, $f(T)=-T_{0}\left(e^{-\frac{T}{T_{0}}}-1\right)$ was considered.
 We analyzed the effects of the parameters $\bar{T}_{0}$ and $\bar{b}$ on the effective potential, and found that the parameter $\bar{T}_{0}$ significantly changes the height of the potential barrier.
 Then, we got the relation between the number of the resonances and the parameters $\bar{T}_{0}$ and $\bar{b}$ (see Fig.~\ref{model3Tb}).
 The influence of the parameter $\bar{T}_{0}$ on the gravitational resonances was analyzed by taking $\bar{b}=10$.
 The result shows that the lifetime $\tau_1$ of the first resonance decreases with the parameter $\bar{T}_{0}$.
 If the lifetime of the first resonance exceeds the age of our universe, the parameters $k$, $\bar{T}_{0}$, and mass of the first resonance must satisfy $k\gtrsim4\times{10^{-3}}~\text{eV}$, $\bar{T}_{0}<0.28$, and $m_{1}\gtrsim 2.8\times 10^{-3}~\text{eV}$.
 We can see that model 3 does not have the two problems in model 1 and model 2.
 This indicates that the first resonance could be a candidate for dark matter as $\bar{T}_{0}<0.28$, for which the $f(T)$ theory is very different from GR.
 Note that, if we choose a larger value of $\bar{b}$, the constraint on $\bar{T}_{0}$ will be further relaxed.
+In a word, if we want the first gravitational resonance to be a candidate of dark matter, the effect of torsion should be significant.
+That is, other forms of $f(T)$ gravity may also satisfy the conditions of first resonance as a candidate for dark matter, which is worth further study.

-In this paper, we only considered the KK gravitons in $f(T)$ gravity as the candidate of dark matter and investigated the corresponding properties of such resonances.
-In fact, KK fermions and KK vector particles, etc., may also be candidates of dark matter, which deserves further study.
+In this paper, we only considered the KK gravitons in $f(T)$ gravity as the candidate for dark matter and investigated the corresponding properties of such resonances.
+In fact, KK fermions and KK vector particles, etc., may also be candidates for dark matter, which deserves further study.